dmitriyllama/Doodle-Jump-NNGA/README.md

 ## Build & implementation info

 The game is built in Unity 2022.3.
-The project can be imported in Unity Hub from the [doodle-jump-src](doodle-jump-src) directory.
+The project can be imported in Unity Hub from the [source/doodle-jump-nnga](source/doodle-jump-nnga) directory.

 There are currently no complete builds, but you can check on overall progress for requirements below:
 - ✅ Game logic (game system, controls)